Gary Anderson (motorsport): Return to Jordan (2002–2003)

 Anderson reunited with the Jordan Grand Prix team in 2002.
 He co-designed the 2002 Jordan Honda EJ12 (with Eghbal Hamidy), which managed five points finishes, finishing the season 6th in the Constructors' Championship.
-Jordan lost backing of the Honda engines for 2003, and the Anderson-designed EJ13, now powered by Cosworth engines, finished the 2003 season 9th in the Constructors' Championship, but won a race (the 2003 Brazilian Grand Prix).
+Jordan lost backing of the Honda engines for 2003, and the Anderson-designed EJ13, now powered by Cosworth (badged as Ford) engines, finished the 2003 season 9th in the Constructors' Championship, but won a race (the 2003 Brazilian Grand Prix).

 Later work

 Since leaving Jordan in 2003, Anderson has worked for several television broadcasters: firstly for RTÉ from 2003-2005 followed by Setanta Ireland's coverage from 2006-2009 and ESPN Star Sports as a technical analyst and commentator.
 On 12 January 2012, the BBC announced that Anderson had been recruited as technical analyst and pitlane reporter for their coverage of the FIA Formula 1 Championship.
 In 2013 Anderson remained with the BBC1 BBC2 TV and BBC 5 Live teams as their Technical Analyst.
 BBC2 now broadcasting all live F1 practice on Friday and Saturday.

 In 2014 having left the BBC (who wished to move away from technical reporting) Anderson continued to explain the new breed of F1 cars in Autosport magazine and web page giving the F1 fans an insight into what will be this season, the biggest changes in Formula One Cars for many years using hybrid power which is a combination of fossil fuel power from a 1600cc turbo charged V6 engine and self generated electrical power.

 In 2014, Anderson joined the TV production team at Formula One Management (FOM) who produce all track televised F1 pictures, mainly to assist them in explaining the complexities of the new breed of F1 car.
 FOM will later be launching an F1 App which will use Anderson's technical insight.
 He commentated on the GP3 series with Will Buxton for Sky Sports in 2014.

 Anderson was awarded an honorary doctorate of science by the University of Ulster in 2014.
 In 2015 he started working with the newly formed company Typhoon, a firm focusing on producing motor-assisted bicycles.

 Anderson currently hosts his own podcast for The Race alongside F1 Journalist Edd Straw discussing the technical side of current Formula 1 news and events as well as his personal F1 experience.
 He also regularly appears on The Race's Bring Back V10s podcast.
+Since 2022 Anderson has written a technical analysis column for The Telegraph.